An Explicit Solution to Black-Scholes Implied Volatility: Selected Implications

-Then $\tau_k$ is the time it takes a Brownian motion with drift $k/2$ and diffusion volatility $1$ to reach level $1$.
-For this drift and boundary, $\tau_k\sim IG\left(\frac{2}{k},1\right)$, so $Y_k$ is identical in distribution to $\tau_k$.
-Therefore, the normalized call price can also be interpreted as the probability that this process has not yet reached level $1$ by the variance-implied clock time $4/v^2$.
+Then $\tau_k\sim IG(2/k,1)$, so $Y_k$ has the same law as the first hitting time of level $1$ by a Brownian motion with drift $k/2$ and unit diffusion volatility.
+Hence the normalized call price is the probability that this process has not yet hit level $1$ by variance-clock time $4/w$.
+Total implied variance $w$ thus plays the role of a speed in the first-passage picture---larger $w$ runs the variance clock faster against the fixed budget $4$, shortening the time available to hit level one.
+Equivalently, with $Z_k = 4/Y_k$,